metal3-io/metal3-docs/docs/user-guide/src/developer_environment/tryit.md

 ### 1.1.
 Prerequisites

 - System with CentOS 9 Stream or Ubuntu 22.04
-- Bare metal preferred, as we will be creating VMs to emulate bare metal hosts
+- A virtualization-capable environment is required since Metal3 uses VMs to emulate bare metal hosts
 - Run as a user with passwordless sudo access
 - Minimum resource requirements for the host machine: 4C CPUs, 16 GB RAM memory

+> **Note:**
+> The `metal3-dev-env` scripts modify parts of the host system,
+> including networking and installed packages.
+> It is strongly recommended to run them in a virtual machine or
+> a dedicated environment to avoid unintended changes to your primary system.

 For execution with VMs